Mihay135/Mihay135/README.md

 -  Hi, I’m Mihai (@Mihay135) and i am from ITALY
 -  I have recently started learning how to use GitHub / Github Desktop
 -  I’m interested in learning as much as I can from different technologies before narrowing into a few of them
--  I’m currently learning Java, Java Spring/boot, Java/Swing, SQL, JavaScript, HTML/CSS, React.js
+-  I’m currently learning Java, Java Spring/boot, Java/Swing, SQL, JavaScript, HTML/CSS, React.js and C#
 -  I also have done some projects in Java, SQL, C and RISC-V for University.
    <br/>
    <a href="mailto:mihai.sauca.135@gmail.com">